ghostanza/cookie-watcher/README.md

 ### `Object.prototype.cookieWatcher(cookieName, freq)`
 - Uses the `readCookie()` function to check the value of the provided `cookieName`.
 - Then kicks off a `setInterval` and checks the cookie value every `freq`ms (defaults to 100ms).
-- If the cookie value has changed, it triggers a custom `cookieChange` event on the object that set the watcher.
+- If the cookie value has changed, it triggers a custom `cookieChange` event on the object that set the watcher and then continues to listen for cookie changes with the new value.
 - The event passes the cookie name, the new value, and the previous value to the `event.detail` object.
   - `event.detail.name` = cookie name
   - `event.detail.value` = new value